Appoint a parent governor

 'Ballot papers should be kept securely by the headteacher for six months in case the result of the election is challenged.

 The successful candidate will start the day after the present parent governor finishes.

 Where the post is already vacant the start date is the date of the count.
 If an election did not take place the start date is the day after the closing date for applications.

 - Remaining parent governor vacancies

 There may still be vacancies after receiving applications from parents of current pupils at the school.
-The governing body can appoint people to the posts in line with paragraphs 10 and 11 of Schedule 1 of The School Governance (Constitution) (England) Regulations 2012/1034.
-Governing bodies should only appoint parent governors who have the skills to contribute to effective governance and the success of the school.
+The governance board can appoint people to the posts in line with paragraphs 10 and 11 of Schedule 1 of The School Governance (Constitution) (England) Regulations 2012/1034.
+Governance board should only appoint parent governors who have the skills to contribute to effective governance and the success of the school.

 All candidates must complete an application form, so they are aware of the current disqualification criteria.

-At a full governing body meeting consider applications as a separate agenda item.
+At a full governance board meeting consider applications as a separate agenda item.
 The clerk should then complete the relevant section on the School Governor application form to confirm they have: